danimcadet/dani_capstone/README.md

 ### Step 2: Create Base Dataframe

-Create a new dataframe called `base` that follows the following merge rules:
+Merge rules:

 1. Join on `Institution` in `emi_full` and `INSTNM` in `character_full`
 2. Join `character_full` and `finance_full` on `UNITID`
 3. Join on `Institution` in `socmo_full` and `INSTNM` in `character_full`

-### Step 3: Select Columns
+### Step 3: Cleaning and Transformation

-`base` should only hold the following columns:

 1. From `emi_full`:
     1. `Institution` (renamed to `school`)